AndreRudolph/impulsephp-doc/docs/components.md

 <h5><a id="create_own_components">Create custom components</a></h5>

-You can also extend the framework or your app with your own components.
-You can also created more complex and customized components.
-You can create everything from small, atomic components (e.g. span, textarea) to more complex components like a Breadcrumb or wysiwyg editor.
+Impulse is designed to provide programmers the possibility to create their own components for their very specific needs or to even share with other users of the Impulse framework.
+As previousely mentioned, a component can be either very basic and atomic components like a textbox or a label or can be even more sophisticated like even a wysiwyg editor.

 To support you, you can create a skeleton component with the following command.

 <div>
   <div class="code-header">
     <div class="container-fluid">